+JUDGE INDIVIDUAL REQUIREMENTS FOR SETTLEMENT CONFERENCES Varholak Generally, only the confidential statement to Chambers will be required.
 Neureiter Statements are limited to ten (10) pages .
 The total number of pages of exhibits attached may not exceed twenty (20) pages .
 To the extent a party feels strongly that additional exhibits might be useful for settlement discussion purposes, they are permitted to bring a binder with additional exhibits to the settlement conference.
 Judge Neureiter requires separate pre-settlement conference calls with each counsel.
 Candelaria Not applicable as Judge Candelaria does not typically hold settlement conferences.
 Dominguez Braswell Statements to the opposing party are limited to ten (10) pages .
 Confidential statements to the Court are informational.
 They do not need to include arguments and can be relatively informal.
 The Court prefers the confidential statements as short letters to the Court.
-Prose Statements are limited to ten (10) pages .
-The total number of pages of exhibits attached may not exceed twenty (20) pages .
-To the extent that a party feels strongly that additional exhibits might be useful for settlement discussion purposes, they are permitted to bring a binder with additional exhibits to the settlement conference.
-Judge Prose also applies the D.C.COLO.MJ VII to early neutral evaluations and mediations.
+Prose Submissions totaling more than thirty (30) pages must be submitted to Chambers in hard copy, via regular mail or hand delivery, with exhibits tabbed.
+Judge Prose requires separate pre-settlement conference calls with each counsel.
 Starnella The confidential statement to Chambers (not to opposing counsel) must include the following information: (1) facts of the case; (2) a numbered list of the known significant disputed issues of fact; (3) computation of damages; (4) appropriate legal authority; (5) a numbered list of known significant disputed legal issues; (6) damages survey (settlements, bench trials, jury awards); (7) actual and anticipated costs of litigation; (8) history of settlement negotiations; (9) good faith evaluation of the value of the case, considering the facts, provable damages, damages limitations (if any), legal issues, witness strengths and weaknesses, procedural status, timing of trial, comparable case verdicts, any other relevant information, and a good faith explanation of counsel's valuation of the case; (10) preferences for how the settlement conference should be conducted; (11) any additional confidential comments the party or counsel wishes to make, such as observations about weaknesses in the opposing party's case; and (12) a settlement demand or offer.
-Parties may submit up to one hundred (100) pages of additional settlement materials (e.g. , deposition transcripts, exhibits, etc.) either by email or as hard copies, either to the Clerk of Court or directly to

-Chambers in a n envelope marked, "Confidential and Private per Magistrate Judge Starnella Order."
+Parties may submit up to one hundred (100) pages of additional settlement materials ( e.g. , deposition transcripts, exhibits, etc.) either by email or as hard copies, either to the Clerk of Court or directly to Chambers in an envelope marked, "Confidential and Private per Magistrate Judge Starnella Order."
+Gurley Same as Magistrate Judge Starnella except Confidential Settlement Statements are limited to fifteen (15) pages and the parties may submit up to thirty (30) pages of additional settlement materials directly to Chambers no later than seven (7) days prior to the Settlement Conference.
+O'Hara Statements are limited to ten (10) pages .
+The total number of pages of exhibits attached may not exceed twenty (20) additional pages .
+To the extent a party feels strongly that additional exhibits might be useful for settlement discussion purposes, they are permitted to bring a binder with additional exhibits to the settlement conference.
+Chung Statements are limited to ten (10) pages .
+For submissions with more than twenty pages of exhibits, exhibits must be submitted to chambers by mail or hand delivery in bound form with exhibits tabbed.